 manuLEntry.setCardHoldersName = cardholder;

-Complete the transaction authorize and capture transaction.
+Complete the transaction in the same way as calling processPayment for authorize and capture transaction.

 A check-in transaction

 A transaction that is paid from a PayPal account rather than a card account is called a check-in transaction because it uses a workflow in which a customer creates a tab by checking in to a merchant location.
 For a more complete summary of the check-in transaction workflow, see Chapter 1, Overview.
 For detailed information about check-in transactions, see the Before you start a check-in transaction, the customer must be checked in to the merchant location.